UniversalDependencies/docs/_pcm-dep/conj-dicto.md

 udver: '2'
 ---

-The `conj:dicto` relation is used instead of `reparandum` for disfluent elements.
+The `conj:dicto` relation is used instead of the standard relation `reparandum` for disfluent elements and reformulations.
 This choice is meant to emphasize the similarity between reformulations, elaborations and ordinary coordinations.

 ~~~ conllu
 # visual-style 5 8 conj:dicto	color:blue